Cape Verdean Creole: São Vicente

 São Vicente Creole is spoken mainly in the São Vicente Island.
-It has about 80,000 to 100,000 speakers, primarily in the São Vicente island, but also in a large segment of the Cape Verdean diaspora population.
+It is spoken primarily in the São Vicente island, but also in a large segment of the Cape Verdean diaspora population.
 It is the second most widely spoken Cape Verdean dialect.
 It has produced literature from many writers and musicians including Sergio Frusoni and many more.

 Besides the main characteristics of Barlavento Creoles, São Vicente Creole has the following: